dimzachar/xGoals-mlops/README.md

 cd xGoals-mlops
 ```

-You will need have ports open 22 (SSH), 5000 (MLflow), 3000 (Grafana), 8081 (Adminer), 8080, 5432 (Postgress db) and create S3 Bucket for the MLflow artifacts.
+You will need to have ports open 22 (SSH), 5000 (MLflow), 3000 (Grafana), 8081 (Adminer), 8080, 5432 (Postgress db) and create S3 Bucket for the MLflow artifacts.
 Make sure you also have aws configured.

-- Env dependencies
+- Environment Dependencies

 Setup the environment by installing